Ryd3r1s/Alanas-QA-Hostinger/README.md

 4. **Run tests**

-   To run tests, navigate to the test_hostinger.py file and use the following command in the terminal:
+   To run tests, use the following command in the terminal:

    ```sh
    pytest